Taylor Hayes (The Bold and the Beautiful): Casting and creation

 In May 2013, Tylo announced online that she was exiting the soap, possibly for good.
 In a post on her website, she wrote: "For me, contract talks ended 4 weeks ago", adding "My friends and B&B fans will be sorely missed."
 Tylo's final appearance aired on her birthday: July 3, 2013.
 Dan Kroll of the website Soap Central was shocked by her exit, though felt that a future return was possible, judging from her previous departures.
 The news of Tylo's exit came just months after the high-profile departures of Ronn Moss and Susan Flannery from the series.
 Tylo has since returned to The Bold and the Beautiful for a number of guest appearances.
 She made a one-episode appearance which aired on February 28, 2014.
 The actress then made several guest appearances in April and May 2014, for a May sweeps story arc which revisited Taylor's accidental killing of Darla years earlier, with Darla's now teen daughter Aly (Ashlyn Pearce) struggling to deal with the issue of her mother's death.
 Tylo appeared again on November 5, 12 and 24, 2014.
 Tylo made a surprise return to The Bold and the Beautiful during the final moments of the April 12, 2018, episode.
 Tylo said her return was "so out of the blue" and revealed that it was kept secret: "They had me hidden away...I had a code name...They kept it quiet from everybody."

 Entertainment Weekly exclusively announced on October 27, 2021, that the role of Taylor has been recast with Krista Allen.
 The series had reportedly reached out to Tylo to return, but she was unavailable.
+Tylo later disclosed that she chose not to return after 2019 due to her dissatisfaction with the writing for Taylor.
 Allen, who previously played Billie Reed on the soap opera Days of Our Lives, said: "If there was ever any type of role to come back to daytime with, it would be this one.
 I couldn’t have asked for a better role to step into — or bigger shoes to fill.
 I love a good challenge."
 Allen wore a wig when auditioning for the role, explaining that she wanted to "lock in the look of Taylor Hayes as best I could", and prepared by watching Tylo's last episodes.
 Allen began filming on October 28, 2021, and made her first appearance on December 10.
+In an exclusive interview with Deadline Hollywood published on December 15, 2023, Allen revealed in October of the same year she was notified she had been dismissed from the role, with her last appearance on the show being on November 10.

+On August 6, 2024, Rebecca Budig debuted in the role.
+Speaking to People of her casting, Budig stated: "I just hope they're open to that idea and interpretation of it and that they just believe the relationships between Taylor and Ridge and Taylor and Brooke."